 - Pour the tea into the jar and give it a stir to dissolve the honey.

 - Add 1 C of milk to the tea and stir.

-- Add 1 Tbsp of dried jasmine flowers to the tea, give it another stir and let cool.
+- Add 1 tablespoon of dried jasmine flowers to the tea, give it another stir and let cool.

 - Cover with a lid and place in the fridge to cool overnight.